 Pharmacokinetic (PK) Large Molecule Bioanalysis

 Preclinical and clinical studies will typically include pharmacokinetic (PK) bioanalysis of serum or plasma samples.
 Preclinical PK studies usually involve dosing animals or patients with the drug product and then blood samples are taken at various time points.
 Serum or plasma is isolated and sent to an analytical lab.
 At PBL, the in vivo portion of a PK study and analytical portion of the study takes place in the same facility, making PK studies much easier to conduct at PBL than other labs.
-The concentration of drug product in serum or plasma is measured.
-The methods for determining the concentration are usually ligand binding assays such as ELISA or MSD.
+The concentration of drug product in serum or plasma is measured using bioanalytical techniques.
+For large molecules, the methods for determining the concentration are usually ligand binding assays such as ELISA or MSD.
 In some cases, mass spectrophotometer instruments can be used for large molecule bioanalysis.
+From the raw data taken by the lab, Cmax (peak drug concentration), Tmax (time to reach Cmax), Cmin (the lowest concentration of the drug before the next dose is administered) and AUC (area under the curve, which is the integral of the concentration-time curve) can be determined using statistical software.

 Pharmacodynamic (PD) Large Molecule Bioanalysis